WeiDUorg/weidu/README.md

   installed.

 - Optionally, install UPX.
-UPX is used to compress the compiled programs, buut is not available for all platforms.
+UPX is used to compress the compiled programs, but is not available for all platforms.

 - Obtain Elkhound (*vide infra*) and place the executable on your path.
 Allow Elkhound to be executed as a program, for example, by